 ‘Connais-tu le chemin pour Saint-Gratien? & all the stars, that never were, are parking cars and pumping gas’ was the music on my mind, but below is more what it probably looked like in real life:

-- some of the words for these series are in mirror writing as if seen in a rearview mirror -
+Here’s how I left them the 15th – with some typo in mirror writing as if seen in a rear view mirror –

-Like every good story my night trip ends at the station where one can leave for the big city next door… Not easy to paint; interpreting this kind of architecture probably forced French painters to invent pointillism, but for some reason it looked more like a cat’s face to me… (Otto on my mind:-))
+Like every good story my night trip ends at a station where one can leave for the big city next door.